TMG-NUDT/TMG-NUDT.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><div><img src='images/jb.jpg' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">
 **Bin Ji**
-Bin Ji received his BS in Computer Science from Shandong University, China in 2014 and Ph.D in Computer Science from the National University of Defense Technology (NUDT), China in 2022.
-He was a Research Fellow at Institute of Data Science, National Universigy of Singapore from 2023 to 2024.
-Currently he works as an assistant research fellow at NUDT.
+Bin Ji received his BS in Computer Science from Shandong University, China, in 2014 and his Ph.D in Computer Science from the National University of Defense Technology (NUDT), China, in 2022.
+He was a Research Fellow at the Institute of Data Science, National University of Singapore, from 2023 to 2024.
+Currentl,y he works as an assistant research fellow at NUDT.
 Research topics:
-- LLM Agent
+- LLM-Powered Agent
-- LLM Agent Operating System
+- LLM Agent OS
-- LLM Quantization
+- LLM Compression
 - Text Generation with Citations

 **Email**: jibin@nudt.edu.cn